-In addition to these obvious mistakes, I learned about some other blogging conventions that I violate.
-It’s funny that there are now “rules” about how to blog and what makes a good blog.
-I didn’t even know what a blog was when I started doing it.
-It just seemed like something fun and cool to do.
-Of course, as a rhetorician, I know the most important rule is audience-centeredness, but I never really defined an audience as anyone other than myself, the occasional friend or student, and perhaps whoever else stumbled onto my site.
-I did decide early on that I didn’t want my blog to be a journal with a heavy personal focus, but I do talk about my life all the time.
+To revamp this site, I read a lot about blogging, and learned there are now rules about how to do it.
+Apparently, I violate many blogging conventions.
+These rules are funny considering I didn’t even know what a blog was when I started.
+It just seemed like something enjoyable to do.
+Of course, as a rhetorician, I know the most important rule is audience-centeredness, but I just defined my audience as myself, the occasional friend or student, and perhaps whoever else stumbled onto my site.
+The internet was generally empty at the time, and I decided early on that my blog would avoid a heavy personal focus.
+I do talk about my life all the time, though.
+That’s what happens when your real audience is just yourself.

-After reading two sites on blogging mistakes (Lorelle on WordPress and Coding Horror), I’ve made myself a promise to be better.
-Here are some cliches and mistakes I make regularly:
+After reading two sites on blogging mistakes (Lorelle on WordPress and Coding Horror), I’ve set goals to improve according to these new “rules.”
+Here are some cliches and mistakes I fall into:

-2. Lack of topic focus — I don’t really have a niche.
-But…this is a personal blog.
-Do I really need one?
+2. Lack of topic focus without a genuine niche.
+But is this necessary on a personal blog?

-3. Stealing content – Although I only occasionally actually steal bandwidth from someone, I do just repost copied and pasted material from other posts.
-And usually without even adding my own opinion.
+3. Stealing content.
+I occasionally steal bandwidth from someone by inserting an image, which is bad, I learned.
+I do frequently repost copied and pasted material from other posts, also bad.
+Reposting without adding my opinion, also bad.

-5. I don’t post regularly and I apologize for it all the time.
+5. Irregular posting and regular apologies for it.
 This is considered to be tacky.

 6. I never bothered to clean up the comment spam on my blog.

-7. Some of my entries used long paragraphs without breaks in text or without pagebreaks.
+7. Some of my entries use long paragraphs without breaks in text or page breaks.

 8. Apparently posting what you’re reading or listening to is passé.

-9. SEO, SEO, SEO — Search engine optimization is all the thing now.
-While I’m not sure how much I care about this issue, I do think I could be doing a few things better.
-I use “anchor text” (what you anchor your link to) poorly.
-I always just use “here” or “there” or whatever, instead of anchoring the link to something sensible.
-I use ridiculous and uninformative post titles, like “bleh” or “nothing much.”
-They don’t reveal much about the post content, they show up stupidly on searches, and they don’t really speak kindly about what I have to say.
-I don’t use tags (blogger doesn’t have ‘em) or metatags.
-My site was not set up for feeds very clearly or for “‘bots” to crawl and all that crap.
+9. SEO, SEO, SEO (location, location, location)- Search engine optimization is all the thing now.
+I don’t particularly care, but I can improve.
+I use “anchor text” poorly, i.e., links need to be explained instead of just saying “read this.”
+I use ridiculous, uninformative, or vague post titles, like “bleh” or “nothing much.”
+Titles should reveal the post content.
+Titles show up on searches, stupid titles show up stupidly, and they don’t speak kindly about what I have to say.
+I don’t use tags (Blogger doesn’t have ’em) or meta-tags.
+My site was not set up clearly for feeds or “bots” to crawl and all that crap.
+It’s all so complicated.

 10. I often post just for the sake of posting.
 Sort of like posting a status on Facebook.
 I mean, really, who cares?